 November 30, 2021 by Andrea Rajic

-Being an HR specialist seems like a dream job, especially for those who consider themselves extroverts and love working with people.
+HR specialist seems like a dream job, especially for those who consider themselves extroverts and love working with people.
 In addition, HR roles have increased in popularity due to the value they bring to their company.

 According to the U.S Bureau of Labor Statistics, employment of human resources specialists is projected to grow 10 percent from 2020 to 2030.
 Although it sounds encouraging, those interested in diving into this role should be aware of its complexity.

 Luckily, innovations within a tech space have made HR's job straightforward, allowing them to distance themselves from administrative work and focus on the core tasks that their role encompasses.

 That's why it’s of the utmost importance for companies to establish the best system comprising HR software that meets their business needs.
 But with so many being available, sometimes it’s a real challenge to make a comparison and choose the best fit for your company’s needs.

 If you are a business owner, manager, or HR, here's what you need to know before opting for a particular HR tool.

 Every software, including HR, installed on an individual computer and functioning within a limited network in a particular organization is on-premises software.
 Although such a cost-effective tool is often perceived as a secure option, many organizations find it troublesome, especially the update part.